Alternative names for acromegaly

 What are the signs and symptoms of acromegaly?

 Symptoms of acromegaly often develop slowly over a number of years.
+Symptoms are due to both the excess amount of growth hormone produced and by the mass itself (visual field defect, headache etc).
 People with acromegaly have a gradual increase in the size of their hands and feet.
 They may need to change their shoe size or have rings enlarged.
 Sometimes there is numbness, ‘pins and needles’ and pain in the hands, particularly around the thumb.
 This is called carpal tunnel syndrome.

 People with acromegaly may suffer with headaches, aches and pains in their bones and joints and increased sweating.
 People who have not seen them for some time may be aware of a change in their appearance and this can often be seen when looking at photographs over a number of years.